tasket/Qubes-vpn-support/README.md

 Re-start the VPN VM then see if the link works -- status pop-ups should appear.
 Then switch the 'test-up' parameter in the .ovpn config to 'up' and test normal operation.

-Operation is simple: Just link App VMs to the VPN VM and start them.
+Operation is simple: Just link other VMs to the VPN VM and start them.

 Notes on qubes-firewall-user-script
 -